Anaphory/blog/UnNaturalLanguages.md

-major such catalogs: In addition to the research-based [Glottolog](http://glottolog.org) I mentioned above, the Christian missionary charity SIL International maintains the [Ethnoloɠue](https://www.ethnologue.com/) catalog of languages of the world and the ISO 639-3 language codes.
+major such catalogs: In addition to the research-based [Glottolog](http://glottolog.org) I mentioned above, the Christian missionary charity SIL International maintains the [Ethnologue](https://www.ethnologue.com/) catalog of languages of the world and the ISO 639-3 language codes.

+Ethnologue is behind a paywall, everything apart from language name, main country, ISO 639-3 code and very rough data on speaker count and endangerment status is unavailable.
+Glottolog is freely available and has a public Python API.
+The original focus of Glottolog was to provide an extensive language documentation bibliography, but the data also includes point-locations for languages and

 # Contributions
 Authors